Lepidosauria: Description

-Extant reptiles are in the clade Diapsida, named for a pair of temporal fenestrations on each side of the skull.
+Extant reptiles are in the clade Diapsida, named for the two pairs of temporal fenestrae present on the skull behind the eye socket.
 Until recently, Diapsida was said to be composed of Lepidosauria and their sister taxa Archosauria.
-The subclass Lepidosauria is then split into Squamata and Rhynchocephalia.
+The Lepidosauria is then split into Squamata and Rhynchocephalia.
 More recent morphological studies and molecular studies also place turtles firmly within Diapsida, even though they lack temporal fenestrations.

+The reptiles in the Lepidosauria can be distinguished from other reptiles by a variety of characteristics.
+Lepidosaurs are suggested to be distinguished from more primitive lepidosauromorphs by the development of a conch on the quadrate, allowing for the development of a tympanic membrane in the ear (a trait lost in the tuatara, but present in early rhynchocephalians), as well as the development of a subolfactory process on the frontal bones of the skull.

 The group Squamata includes snakes, lizards, and amphisbaenians.
 Squamata can be characterized by the reduction or loss of limbs.
-Snakes, some lizards, and most amphisbaenians have evolved the complete loss of their limbs.
-The skin of all squamates is covered in scales.
+Snakes and legless lizards have evolved the complete loss of their limbs.
 The upper jaw of Squamates is movable on the cranium, a configuration called kinesis.
 This is made possible by a loose connection between the quadrate and its neighboring bones.
 Without this, snakes would not be able consume prey that are much larger than themselves.
-However, the tuatara does not share this characteristic with the other Lepidosauria.
 Amphisbaenians are mostly legless like snakes, but are generally much smaller.
 Three species of amphisbaenians have kept reduced front limbs and these species are known for actively burrowing in the ground.

-Rhynchocephalia, which includes the tuatara and their extinct relatives, can presently only be found on some small islands off New Zealand.
-The tuatara has amphicoelous vertebrae, which means that the vertebrae are hollowed out at both ends.
-Tuataras also have the ability to autotomize their tails.
-A well-developed median or pineal eye is present on the top of the head (parietal region) and an additional row of upper teeth is located on the palatine bone.
+The tuatara and some extinct rhynchocephalians have a more rigid skull with a complete lower temporal bar closing the lower temporal fenestra formed by the fusion of the jugal and quadrate/quadratojugal bones, similar to the condition found in primitive diapsids.
+However early rhynchocephalians and lepidosauromorphs had an open lower temporal fenestra, without a complete temporal bar, so this is thought to be a reversion rather than retention.
+The temporal bar is thought to stabilise the skull during biting.